Seated Liberty Dollars were struck from 1840 till 1873 and coins were made in Philadelphia, Carson City, New Orleans and San Francisco.

 A beautiful Trade Dollar with vibrant white luster and a very sharp strike.

 CAC.
 Cream-white cascading mint luster and a sharp strike.
 The surfaces are impeccable and enhance the eye appeal of this conservatively graded near-Gem!

-Well struck with satiny mint luster and pleasing surfaces.
+Well struck with flowing cream-white luster and minimal marks.